Swarm intelligence: Ant colony optimization (Dorigo 1992)

 Ant colony optimization (ACO), introduced by Dorigo in his doctoral dissertation, is a class of optimization algorithms modeled on the actions of an ant colony.
 ACO is a probabilistic technique useful in problems that deal with finding better paths through graphs.
 Artificial 'ants'—simulation agents—locate optimal solutions by moving through a parameter space representing all possible solutions.
 Natural ants lay down pheromones directing each other to resources while exploring their environment.
 The simulated 'ants' similarly record their positions and the quality of their solutions, so that in later simulation iterations more ants locate for better solutions.

 Particle swarm optimization (Kennedy, Eberhart & Shi 1995)

 Particle swarm optimization (PSO) is a global optimization algorithm for dealing with problems in which a best solution can be represented as a point or surface in an n-dimensional space.
 Hypotheses are plotted in this space and seeded with an initial velocity, as well as a communication channel between the particles.
 Particles then move through the solution space, and are evaluated according to some fitness criterion after each timestep.
 Over time, particles are accelerated towards those particles within their communication grouping which have better fitness values.
 The main advantage of such an approach over other global minimization strategies such as simulated annealing is that the large number of members that make up the particle swarm make the technique impressively resilient to the problem of local minima.

+Artificial bee colony algorithm (Karaboga 2005)

+Karaboga introduced ABC metaheuristic in 2005 as an answer to optimize numerical problems.
+Inspired by honey bee foraging behavior, Karaboga's model had three components.
+The employed, onlooker, and scout.
+In practice, the artificial scout bee would expose all food source positions (solutions) good or bad.
+The employed bee would search for the shortest route to each position to extract the food amount (quality) of the source.
+If the food was depleted from the source, the employed bee would become a scout and randomly search for other food sources.
+Each source that became abandoned created negative feedback meaning, the answers found were poor solutions.
+The onlooker bees wait for employed bees to either abandon a source or give information that the source has a large quantity of food and is worth sending additional resources to.
+The more an onlooker bee is recruited, the more positive the feedback is meaning that the answer is likely a good solution.